-When the demand for elephant rides dissipates, elephants might continue to roam in the wild.
-A domino effect where elephant owners are forced to change to survive and the perpetual cycle of cruelty to captive elephants has a chance to end.
+When the demand for elephant rides dissipates, elephants may continue to roam in the wild, creating a domino effect where elephant owners are forced to change to survive and the perpetual cycle of cruelty to captive elephants has a chance to end.

 Ethical Elephant Tourism and the Phuket Elephant Sanctuary